The value of religious thinking as an antipole to materialism

 Finally, monotheism results from the (revealed) knowledge of the almighty, unsubstantial God, from whose will the creations, including natural laws and natural beings, arose.

-In any case, the deep problematic of all religions lies in the fact that the priesthood is supposed to convey experience of creation knowledge: A mediator between the spiritual and the earthly must be a spiritual person; best of all a gifted one, chosen by higher powers.
-Earthly training may be useful and helpful, but it is not enough for a spiritual guide.
-There is also no spiritual training path on earth that only those who are spiritually called can go - at least not anymore.
-It remains to be seen whether high priests of antiquity were able to recognize those who were chosen for priesthood by higher spiritual beings in the hereafter; likewise whether it is true that a shaman is called to shamanism by invisible beings or forces[v].
+In any case, the deep problem of all religions lies in the fact that the priesthood is supposed to impart experienced knowledge of creation: A mediator between the spiritual and the earthly must be a spiritual person; preferably a gifted one, chosen by higher powers.
+Earthly training may be useful and helpful, but it is not sufficient for a spiritual leader.
+There is also no spiritual training path on earth that only the spiritually called can follow - at least not at present.
+Whether the high priests of antiquity were able to recognize those chosen for priesthood by higher spiritual beings in the afterlife is a moot point, as is whether it is true that a shaman is called to shamanism by invisible beings or forces[v].

 Far higher spiritual qualities are required of a priest than of the average person.
 If priests cannot meet these requirements, they must fail in the fulfillment of their actual task; their religion is degenerating and losing credibility.